STMicroelectronics' supervisory board denies allegations of insider trading

 "Stock sales done during company's blackout period were made by company's stock plan administrator, through an automatic procedure," STMicro said in the statement.

 Giorgetti also said the Italian government opposes STMicro's CEO Jean-Marc Chery.
-The Italian and French governments own a combined 27.5 per cent share in STMicro through a holding company.
+The Italian and French governments own a combined 27.5 per cent share in the chipmaker through a holding company.

+STMicro is also facing a class action lawsuit in the U.S. saying the company had deceived investors by withholding information on the health of the business.

 European chipmakers, including STMicro, are facing a downturn in their strongholds of automotive and industrial markets.